Techopolis-Online/Python-GUI-Challenge/readme.md

+#Readme
-Welcome to the official Techopolis  Python GUI challenge.\
+Welcome to the official Techopolis  Python GUI challenge.
-The goal is to see what Python GUI framework is the best between PYQT6 and WX Python for building accessible applications.\
+The goal is to see what Python GUI framework is the best between PYQT6 and WX Python for building accessible applications.

 ## challenge rules.
 * 1 Menu
 * Window title